Who were the Magi?

 Magi= wise men, seers, learned astronomers.
 Matthew 2:1-18 tells us they came from the east to Jerusalem.

 East of Jerusalem at that time (much like today), the land stretched barren and relatively unpopulated.
-The “east” probably would have included the area of the fertile crescent, and that center of learning Babylon.
+The “east” probably would have included the area of the Fertile Crescent, and the center of learning, Babylon.

-They saw a “star” in the sky, determined it marked something important, gathered together what they needed and headed west–on a journey that probably took some time.
+When they saw a “star” in the sky, they decided it marked something important.
+They gathered what they needed and headed west–on a journey that probably took some time.

 “Where is He who has been born King of the Jews?
 For we have seen His star in the East and have come to worship Him.”

-Whatever that star was, and there are plenty of suggestions–see Christianity Today or Reasons to Believe, it was something extraordinary that prompted such an enormous response when travel was complicated, dangerous and took a long time.
+Whatever that star was, there are plenty of suggestions–see Christianity Today or Reasons to Believe.
+The star was unusual in prompting such an enormous response at a time when travel was complicated, dangerous, and time-consuming.

-The magi may or may not have had access to the Hebrew Scriptures, but the fact they understood whom they were seeking and why, suggests they believed a significant event had occurred.
+We don’t know if they had access to the Hebrew Scriptures.
+The fact they understood who they sought suggests they believed a significant event had occurred.

 Why are magi included in the nativity story?